Imagine that a simple conversation between a provider and their patient could save a life. When this conversation is about aspirin, it could be true.

 Our sponsorship disclosure statement

-The Council on Aspirin for Health and Prevention is an initiative of Altarum Institute, a nonprofit health systems research and consulting organization.
-Altarum Institute receives financial support for the Council through an unrestricted grant from Bayer HealthCare, which has no influence over the programs or activities of the Council.
+The Council on Aspirin for Health and Prevention is an initiative of Altarum, a nonprofit health systems research and consulting organization.
+Altarum receives financial support for the Council through an unrestricted grant from Bayer HealthCare, which has no influence over the programs or activities of the Council.
 Bayer HealthCare had no role in the decision to develop this website and does not influence its content.